To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Here is a look at Edureka’s interface:

 Edureka charges by the course.
 Courses average $300 to $400.
+You have to contact them for their corporate training program’s pricing.
 View all courses.

 - And more